Need help now?

 Suicide Prevention Resources

-- National Suicide Prevention Lifeline Crisis Chat
+- The National Suicide Prevention Lifeline is now the 988 Suicide and Crisis Lifeline

 - Call a suicide prevention hotline: